VonderHaarLab/PublishedWork/Koloski-2023-Cog-Rehab/README.md

-# R code ato accompany an upcoming publication
+# R code to accompany an upcoming publication
   Koloski, M.F., O’Hearn, C.M., Frankot, M., Giesler, L.P., Ramanathan, D.S.
 Vonder Haar, C. Cognitive rehabilitation can improve brain injury-induced deficits in behavioral flexibility and impulsivity linked to impaired reward-feedback beta oscillations.

 ## The goal of this project was to establish and evaluate an animal model for assessing cognitive rehabilitation after TBI